Does it matter where boxes are located at your project?

 - If you are absolutely certain there are no House Sparrows in the area you can

-place boxes nearer to buildings.
+risk placing boxes nearer to buildings.

-Keep boxes far from trees or bushes.
+Keep boxes at least 50 YARDS or METERS away from trees and bushes.

 - Reason: To avoid House Wrens (below left), which prefer dense cover.